Get to London for your next conference day (People make) Sustainable and Innovative Places on Thursday 10 October

 Net zero: How local authorities can help decarbonise their areas

 Socitm’s briefing on net zero explores how local authorities can achieve net zero carbon emissions using innovative, targeted approaches.
-It highlights the role of digital and IT leaders in harnessing technologies and data to support decarbonization efforts while maintaining political and community support.
+It highlights the role of digital and IT leaders in harnessing technologies and data to support decarbonisation efforts while maintaining political and community support.

 How it’s already working